-- File FAFSA annually (by Mercyhurst's priority deadline of March 15). - PA residents must complete FAFSA and PHEAA applications by May 1 each year. - Mercyhurst scholarships and grants are available for a maximum of four years.
+- File FAFSA annually (by Mercyhurst's 2024-25 priority deadline of May 1). - PA residents must complete FAFSA and PHEAA applications by May 1 each year. - Mercyhurst scholarships and grants are available for a maximum of four years.
 Please refer to your offer letter for details on your awards, including GPA renewal requirements.
 Students receiving a scholarship from an external source must submit this information to SFS. - Review the scholarship renewal requirements and have a clear understanding of financial aid policies.
-Federal, state, and Mercyhurst awards may have different GPA requirements. - Students are expected to complete at least 30 credits per year (may be more depending on program of study). - Undergraduate students must successfully complete at least 67 percent of total credits attempted each academic year and achieve at least a 2.00 cumulative GPA to maintain Satisfactory Academic Progress (SAP). - Students must consult with SFS prior to withdrawing from courses to understand any financial impacts.

-- There are federal, state, and institutional policies, including Satisfactory Academic Progress requirements, which must be met each year to continue eligibility. - If renewal requirements are not met, aid may be canceled.
+Federal, state, and Mercyhurst awards may have different GPA requirements. - Students are expected to complete at least 30 credits per year (may be more depending on program of study). - Undergraduate students must successfully complete at least 67 percent of total credits attempted each academic year and achieve at least a 2.00 cumulative GPA to maintain Satisfactory Academic Progress (SAP). - Students must consult with SFS prior to withdrawing from courses ("dropping" after add/drop period) to understand any financial impacts.
+Dropping during the add/drop period may impact your financial aid if your resulting enrollment is less than 12 credits for the semester. - There are federal, state, and institutional policies, including Satisfactory Academic Progress requirements, which must be met each year to continue eligibility. - If renewal requirements are not met, aid may be canceled.